scala/scala-lang/_posts/2020-11-06-explicit-term-inference-in-scala-3.md

 Assume that you are working with `List[Try[String]]` and that you often need to retrieve the elements for which the computation succeeded.

-Then you can extend this type to have a `collectSucceded` method:
+Then you can extend this type to have a `collectSucceeded` method:

 ```scala
 // ListTryOps.scala